 The restrictions imposed often include limits on what you can say about the employer, limits on what type of work you can do after leaving your employment, requirements you must meet as an employee, terms of wages and benefits, and non-disparagement requirements.
 Further, these agreements may include the requirement that you waive your right to go to court if a dispute arises and that any dispute that needs to be litigated occurs only in a particular location.

 For that reason, you will want to take the time to understand how these terms affect you during your employment and beyond.
 You may want to negotiate some of these terms to limit their effect and to allow you greater freedoms after you are no longer working for that employer.
-To fully understand the terms, it is best to have an attorney review the agreement prior to you signing it.
+To fully understand the terms, it is best to have an attorney review the agreement before you sign it.

 At times, Severance Agreements will contain illegal restrictions or overreaching terms.
 In light of the seriousness of these terms and the long-term effect they will have on you, it is important to have an attorney review the Severance Agreement and, if needed, help you negotiate terms that are more beneficial to you.
 Ultimately, what is important is that you understand what the terms require you to do.